fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 ### **Setup Guest OS**

 If you want the best performance for your system when gaming, I highly recommend you to try [AtlasOS](https://atlasos.net/).
 It's a custom Windows 10/11 OS which highly upgrades performance on the system by removing many Windows Tools and decreases the space needed for the installation.
-If you need to update, you will have to reinstall.
 This mode is not mandatory but highly recommended, it's just for having the "best" OS for gaming in a VM.
 The installation for Atlas OS occurs after a clean installation and activation of Windows 10/11 VM, Professional Edition at least.

 Download [virtio](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) driver.